mukundiitkgp/Exerciser/README.md

 Instructions for Python Code (Real-time Skeleton Tracking):

 1. Make sure you have the openpose-master folder downloaded in your system.
 If not download it from here (Google Drive Link: https://drive.google.com/drive/folders/12xc-wXMdHBcGAYDoa4XmUbC1GFzGdVpt?usp=sharing)
 2. In this folder, you need to make sure that you have the .prototxt files and .caffemodels at the following 3 folder locations.
-(Already taken care in the folder, if you have downloaded it from the above mentioned Google Drive)
+(Already taken care in the folder, if you have downloaded it from the above given link)

 Three folder locations: